martinpaljak/GlobalPlatformPro/README.md

    * old and not maintained
  * gpjNG - https://github.com/SimplyTapp/gpjNG (LGPL)
    * fork of gpj with minor additions, mostly a "script mode" that makes it similar to GPShell
+ * Ruby smartcard module - http://smartcard.rubyforge.org/classes/Smartcard/Gp/GpCardMixin.html (MIT)
+   * written in ruby
+   * does not seem to expose all functionality
+   * no command line utility
  * JCOP tools, RADIII, JCardManager4 etc
    * not publicly available open source projects and thus not suitable for this comparision